Charlie-Kramer/tausworthe/README.md

 The final cell performs random draws from the parameter sets, generates corresponding series, and performs chi-squared goodness of fit tests on each, which are then plotted on a histogram.

+Also included is a notedbook that reads the parameters for primitive trinomials entabulated in Zierler and Brillhart's 1968 paper in Information and Control.